diamondmuffin231/PriceCompMobv0/README.md

         ◼️ Can manually add items (date)
             ◻️ If more than 4 purchases, make an estimate on how often item is purchased

- • Add Reciept/Photo option
-     ○ extract text from reciept and catogrize
+● Addings items (to Database) ~
-     ○ apply extraced items to database
+     ○ Ways to submit item price data
+         ◼️ Add Reciept option

- • Add option to manually add items manually
+            ◻️ Extract text from reciept and catogrize ◼️ Add option to manually add items manually

- • Items
+● Items/Groeceries

+● Item Prices
-     ○ Add tax info
+     ○ Add tax info (to total price)
-     ○ Consider store ads into consideration
+     ○ Add store ad sales into consideration
+     ○ Compare similar item prices

- • Database
+● Database
+    ○ Basics
+        ◼️ Only have one database (logically related) ○ What Database consist of
+        ◼️ Item Price/s
+        ◼️ Purchased
+        ◼️ Grocery List (future)
+    ○ Item Prices
-     ○ For items that aren't known by API
-     ○ For known items (so I won't have to use API)
+        ◼️ Have my own database with item prices, for items that aren't known by API ◼️ Add known item prices to my own database? (so I won't have to use API) Maybe not due to how often it can fluxuate?

-  • Items
-    ○ Compare Similar Items
-    ○ Organize items by
-      ◼️ Month
-  • Put added items in database.
-    ○ When :
+    ○ When (to add items) :
        ◼️ After every "inspection" of reciept
-  • Add a database
-    ○ Only have one database (logically related)
-    ○ Keep & Save a list of purchases/items